When I was pregnant I had no idea how much raising a baby would cost.

 Now’s the time to beef up your HSA contributions.
 Contribute beyond what your employer is already and chances are, with just a nominal contribution each month on your part, you’ll likely be halfway to your out-of-pocket expenses by the time you receive your hospital bill.

 Keep in mind too, once you receive your hospital bill you can be put on a payment plan.
 Most hospitals offer payment plans with little to no interest to fit virtually any budget.

 How to save: Call your insurance company the moment you become pregnant to discuss your portion of labor and delivery costs and start saving.
 Save first to your HSA account and then chuck extra into your savings.

 While you can certainly pick and choose which baby products are absolute necessities, healthcare isn’t something you can decide on having.

 As soon as you become pregnant, review your health insurance plan with your employer.
 Compare and contrast benefits and cost with your spouse’s health insurance policy, too.

-Bottom line: Factor in the additional cost of adding your baby to your healthcare plan and put a little aside each month towards that added expense.
+How to save: Factor in the additional cost of adding your baby to your healthcare plan and put a little aside each month towards that added expense.